 - Some of the items on the measure seem to overly identify ELL students, such as “low academic achievement” (thankfully, most of my teachers answered this for them in comparison to ELL peers) and “shy, withdrawn.”

 - It can easily miss students who need social skills support.
 I often have kiddos that don’t break rules or appear anxious/depressed but still need help developing more positive peer relationships.

 There are other social/emotional/behavioral screeners, such as SAEBRS, the SDQ, the BASC, and DESSA.
 From what I’ve seen, they provide significantly more information about students that would help in intervention planning.
 That said, they are not all free and they all take significantly more time (the DESSA-mini being the next shortest).
 My district only supports us using the SRSS-IE so I’m sticking with that, but I hope I’ll have the opportunity to try out another one in the future.
-If you’re using an emotional/behavioral screener, I would love to hear about your experiences!
+If you’re using an emotional/behavioral universal screener, I would love to hear about your experiences!